 Create an environment of trust and aligned objectives

 Internal and external vendors should be able to take pride in delivering great technology and creating value.
 Pre-set specifications and requirements should not be used as sticks to hit with, as it results in parties digging themselves in.
 Rather all parties must accept that nobody can predict what the future brings, or which obstacles may appear.
-As new data and information is available, plans and actions are adjusted accordingly – without extensive negotiations.
+As new data and information are available, plans and actions are adjusted accordingly – without extensive negotiations.

 Keep a flexible scope within a fixed time and budget

 Of the three dimensions of time, budget and scope – the latter should be flexible for agile delivery.
 A best practice is to agree on the price of a sprint, a runtime and a notice period.
 This enables the client to feed the vendor with prioritised high-value requirements, as long as budgets and business needs allow.
 The Product Owner knows how much capacity they have to “spend” on scope and is able to prioritise within this boundary, based on learnings along the way.
 They can plan more easily based on available budget, and scale their product teams up and down based on value creation.

 Set up dedicated teams working on the same backlog

 Product teams working within the same sprint should be dedicated.
 This means that all the skills and capabilities required to deliver the sprint should be ring-fenced for that specific sprint, be working from the same backlog, and have daily contact points.
 So, even if the Data Scientist in the team comes from a specialised vendor, the Salesforce developer is freelance, and the backend developer is in-house – they should all be working on the same backlog.
 Independent of on whose payroll they are.
 This promotes fast and informal communications, continuous alignment, and transparency on impediments.
 As a result, uncertainty, risk and integration problems are reduced.